 Sarah’s issues and many more are brought up when she and the gang help Carina steal a blood diamond from the Wookiee, a hairy drug lord with possible terrorist ties.
 You see, in the Chuckiverse, every spy deals with loneliness in different way: Casey focuses on duty and patriotism; Sarah apparently falls for every guy she works with (I expect her to start macking with either Casey or Morgan next season); and Carina, well, she loves stirring up trouble, and our heroes’ fragile dynamic at this point is like an all-you-can-eat buffet of dysfunction.

 I suppose Chuck makes himself an easy target.
 Upset over Sarah having dated Bryce, he behaves like a petulant adolescent throughout most of the episode, endangering the mission and his teammates’ lives to indulge his passive-aggressive hissy fits.
 I spent half of “Chuck versus the Wookiee” wanting to throttle the guy, the other half hoping his giving Carina the diamond was part of some elaborate con.
-Alas, no. Our hero, it seems, has “the emotional maturity of a blue berry scone” (Billie and Josie were right: the expression’s remarkably satisfying to plug).
+Alas, no. Our hero, it seems, has “the emotional maturity of a blue berry scone” (Billie and Josie from Doux Reviews were right: the expression’s remarkably satisfying to plug).

 As much as I love the series, Chuck does tend to rely on what Roger Ebert calls the “idiot plot”.
-That’s when two characters have a conflict they could resolve just by talking to each other but, because they’re judgemental idiots, it ends up taking forever.
-In this case, Sarah’s the idiot for not saying the truth about Bryce, and Chuck’s both judgemental and an idiot for failing to realise women have their own experiences, regrets, past lovers they were more eager to bone than you, etc. You’re in your mid to late twenties, man.
+That’s when two characters have a conflict they could resolve just by talking to each other but, because they’re judgmental idiots, it ends up taking forever.
+In this case, Sarah’s the idiot for not saying the truth about Bryce, and Chuck’s both judgmental and an idiot for failing to realise women have their own experiences, regrets, past lovers they were more eager to bone than you, etc. You’re in your mid to late twenties, man.
 Grow up already.

 Morgan versus the Needy

-Over in the B-plot, Morgan convinces Mr Judgemental to fix him up with Carina, who delights in leading on the poor sap and manipulating him for her own devilish ends.
+Over in the B-plot, Morgan convinces Mr Judgmental to fix him up with Carina, who delights in leading on the poor sap and manipulating him for her own devilish ends.
 I don’t fully understand how this was meant to get under Sarah’s skin, but it sure worked on Chuck for reasons unexplained.
-Part of me feels bad for Morgan, who’s such a sweet guy, but part of me thinks someone’s got to kick the needy out of him or else he’ll never find love.
+Part of me feels bad for Morgan, who’s such a sweet guy, but another part of me thinks someone’s got to kick the needy out of him, or else he’ll never find love.
 To quote Ferris Bueller’s Day Off (1986), “you can’t respect somebody who kisses your ass.
 It just doesn’t work.”

 So the episode didn’t show our boys at their best.
 It did, however, flesh out Sarah’s personality.
 I love all the human touches, like her owning a fish and the way she projected her frustrations onto her cover job: “I can’t believe I have to work my stupid hot dog shift!
 If I call sick again, I’ll get canned!”
 The pizza olive thing was a highlight, of course, as was the final scene, in which she resists giving Chuck any personal information, no matter how trivial.
 Yvonne Strahovski did a great job conveying her character’s hurt and loneliness.